-In the middle of Tasmania, we discover the natural wonders of Cradle Mountain, walking under a canopy of twisted trees covered in moss on the Enchanted Walk.
+In the middle of Tasmania, we discover the natural wonders of Cradle Mountain-Lake St Clair National Park, walking under a canopy of twisted trees covered in moss on the Enchanted Walk.

-There's plenty of wildlife to accompany us as we rush along the well-maintained wooden tracks beside a fast-flowing stream to reach the Pencil Pine and Knyvet Falls — Tasmanian pademelons hop on by and a very friendly wombat lets the kids pat it as it eats tussocky snowgrass.
+There's plenty of wildlife to accompany us as we walk along the well-maintained wooden tracks beside a fast-flowing stream to reach the Pencil Pine and Knyvet falls — Tasmanian pademelons hop on by and a very friendly wombat grazes on tussocky snowgrass, unperturbed as we walk by.

 We watch them being fed large pieces of meat — feeding time for the devils is a bit like a game of chase, before a game of tug-of-war, as they wrestle the meat back and forth between each other.

-"C'mon guys, what's wrong with sharing," says one onlooker, as we hear all about the devils, who are scavengers and have the most powerful bite in the natural world.
+"C'mon guys, what's wrong with sharing," says one onlooker.
+The world's largest carnivorous marsupials, Tasmanian devils ARE scavengers and have the most powerful bite in the natural world.

-Following the homely smell of a wood fire burning, we end up at Peppers Cradle Mountain Tavern Bar & Bistro, where we warm by the fire, play games of chess and feast on hearty dishes of Himalayan lamb curry.
+Following the homely smell of a wood fire, we end up at Peppers Cradle Mountain Tavern Bar & Bistro, where we warm by the fire, play games of chess and feast on hearty dishes of Himalayan lamb curry.

 We're glad to be away from Wi-Fi connection and there's plenty for us to talk about - the children have many fond memories about all the animals they've met on the trip.

-Each year, it gets harder to find a family holiday every child is happy with, but it's clear combining wildlife, wilderness and delicious food in Tasmania will always be the perfect way to escape the everyday together — no matter what age we all turn.
+Each year, it gets harder to find a family holiday every child is happy with, but it's clear combining wildlife, wilderness and delicious food in Tasmania will always be the perfect way to escape the everyday together — no matter our age.